PrusaOwners/prusaowners/Klipper.md

     [mcu]
     serial: /dev/ttyACM0

 to match the the USB device from the ls -l command.
 Be sure to copy-and-paste the name from the "ls" command (minus the -> ../../ttyACM0 portion) that you ran above as the name will be different for each printer.
-The updated config might look like:
+The line in the updated config might look like:

     [mcu]
     serial: /dev/serial/by-id/usb-1a86_USB2.0-Serial-if00-port0

-Finally restart Klipper with the following command:
+Next, restart Klipper with the following command:

     sudo service klipper restart

-Lastly, connect Klipper to Octoprint:
+Finally, connect Klipper to Octoprint:

 Go to the setting wrench at the top.